rishikamal/React-ToDo-Application/README.md

 A basic Kanban System for managing tasks based on their status and time allotment.
 Can create multiple tasks but Run only single task at a time.

+If you close the app, whenever you return simply press the Task's "Go" button to see timer running.

 Developed Using:
 1. Webpack
 2. React